-People who live in the borough of Oldham who have received notification from NHS Test and Trace or the NHS COVID-19 App to self-isolate will be entitled to a Self-Isolation or a Test and Trace Support Payment providing they satisfy all four of the following requirements:
+People who live in the borough of Oldham who have received notification from NHS Test and Trace or the NHS COVID-19 App to self-isolate will be entitled to either a Self-Isolation or a Test and Trace Support Payment providing they satisfy all four of the following requirements:

 - Are employed or self-employed